GPSLD DIVERSITY PLAN

 The Government and Public Sector Lawyers Division strongly supports the policies of the American Bar Association to improve diversity in the profession and in the ranks of the members and leaders of all its entities.
 A diverse membership makes the Division stronger and more relevant to the multicultural society in which we live.
 Diverse skills and perspectives, when brought together in open and free discussions of issues, will result in deeper understanding and better resolutions of those issues.

 The goal of diversity can only be achieved with the unequivocal support and participation of the Division's leadership and the individual commitment of each active Division member.
-In order to increase the participation of lawyers of color, women lawyers, younger lawyers, lawyers with disabilities, and gay and lesbian lawyers, (hereinafter "under-represented lawyers") Division leadership and active members must be given guidance, encouragement, and training to:
+In order to increase the participation of lawyers of color, women lawyers, younger lawyers, law students, lawyers from outside of the U.S., lawyers with disabilities, and lesbian, gay, bisexual and transgender lawyers, (hereinafter "under-represented lawyers") Division leadership and active members must be given guidance, encouragement, and training to:

 - actively recruit under-represented lawyers;